Rice Pudding

 The mixture is a lot more fluid now.

-I noted in the recipe box that the amount of cream you add can be increased if you want a more fluid and milky rice pudding.
+I noted in the recipe box that the amount of cream you add can be increased if you want a more fluid and milky consistency.
 Just keep in mind that as the rice pudding chills, it will thicken a little bit.

-Refrigerate the rice pudding for at least 4 hours to completely chill it before serving:
+Assuming you prefer the classic chilled rice pudding, refrigerate for at least 4 hours to completely chill it before serving:

 Rice Pudding